jsten07/countYourBirds/README.md

 Instructions and all other information can be found in the [wiki](https://github.com/jsten07/countYourBirds/wiki).

-This is software that was developed as part of the study project "Image Recognition for Citizen Science" in the winterterm 2020/21 at [ifgi](https://www.uni-muenster.de/Geoinformatics/en/index.html) at the [University of Münster](https://www.uni-muenster.de/en/).
+This software was developed as part of the study project "Image Recognition for Citizen Science" in the winterterm 2020/21 at [ifgi](https://www.uni-muenster.de/Geoinformatics/en/index.html) at the [University of Münster](https://www.uni-muenster.de/en/).